BrandtH22/Rhizosphere/README.md

  <h2>Outputs</h2>

 This project takes a clsp file and processes it into all necessary files/data for use on the blockchain.
 Items that do not have their own file types are stored in .txt files.
-All files will be created in the ChiaLisp files directory and will overwrite any identically named documents (NOTE- some data may have extraneous brackets that will need to be removed prior to deployment).
+All files will be created in the ChiaLisp files directory and will overwrite any identically named documents.
 Below are all current outputs:

 > - Hex result
 > - Hex file path